Trans-Code/organizer-manual/after_the_event/README.md

 #### Inform participants where they can find the projects and each other

-The goal of Trans\*Code is to help trans and non-binary people interested in techonology build community, so we shouldn't leave them alone after the event.
+The goal of Trans\*Code is to help trans and non-binary people interested in technology build community, so we shouldn't leave them alone after the event.
 Share a link to a blog post or web page listing the projects worked on.
 (Hint: you might even have building such a list be one of the projects of the day.)
 Encourage sharing social media contact information - at the end of the 2016 London Trans\*Code everyone was invited to put their Twitter handles on a white board and people took pictures of it and shared them.

 ### Evaluation form for participants